Real Madrid fans celebrate on night of contrasting emotions

 "We were massacred, after being so close to winning," said Camino Lopez, a 57-year-old administrator and Atletico fan, after watching the game with friends in a pizza parlour in the traditional Madrid neighbourhood of Lavapies.

-Despite the heartache for Atletico fans, who had to endure the night of loud partying, much of the teasing between the two sides remained good-natured.
+Despite the heartache for Atletico fans, who will now have to endure a night of loud partying by Real supporters who have not celebrated a Champions League win in 12 years, much of the teasing between the two sides remained good-natured.

 Fans mingled in bars - and some Real supporters even showed some sympathy for the beaten underdogs.